Richard I of England: Childhood

 Early in the 1160s there had been suggestions Richard should marry Alys, Countess of the Vexin, fourth daughter of Louis VII; because of the rivalry between the kings of England and France, Louis obstructed the marriage.
 A peace treaty was secured in January 1169 and Richard's betrothal to Alys was confirmed.
 Henry II planned to divide his and Eleanor's territories among their three eldest surviving sons: Henry would become King of England and have control of Anjou, Maine, and Normandy; Richard would inherit Aquitaine and Poitiers from his mother; and Geoffrey would become Duke of Brittany through marriage with Constance, heir presumptive of Conan IV.
 At the ceremony where Richard's betrothal was confirmed, he paid homage to the king of France for Aquitaine, thus securing ties of vassalage between the two.

-After Henry II fell seriously ill in 1170, he enacted his plan to divide his territories, although he would retain overall authority over his sons and their territories.
-His son Henry was crowned as heir apparent in June 1170, and in 1171 Richard left for Aquitaine with his mother, and Henry II gave him the duchy of Aquitaine at the request of Eleanor.
+After Henry II fell seriously ill in 1170, he enacted his plan to divide his territories, nevertheless retaining overall authority over his sons and their holdings.
+His son Henry was crowned as heir apparent in June 1170.
+In 1171 Richard left for Aquitaine with his mother; Henry II gave him the duchy of Aquitaine at Eleanor's request.
 Richard and his mother embarked on a tour of Aquitaine in 1171 in an attempt to pacify the locals.
 Together, they laid the foundation stone of St Augustine's Monastery in Limoges.
-In June 1172, at age 14, Richard was formally recognised as duke of Aquitaine and count of Poitou when he was granted the lance and banner emblems of his office; the ceremony took place in Poitiers and was repeated in Limoges, where he wore the ring of St Valerie, who was the personification of Aquitaine.
+In June 1172, at age 14, Richard was formally recognised as Duke of Aquitaine and Count of Poitou when he was granted the lance and banner emblems of his office; the ceremony took place in Poitiers and was repeated in Limoges, where he wore the ring of St Valerie, the personification of Aquitaine.